Endorsement

 Exam Preparation

-For suggestions on resources to read as you prepare for the exam, please see this document:
+For suggestions on resources to read as you prepare for the exam, please see the resource list document below.

-Read through the suggested articles above, and schedule a time to visit IMH resource centers, including the library at the Center for Autism and Early Childhood Mental Health at Montclair State University
+Read through the suggested articles, and schedule a time to visit IMH resource centers, including the library at the Center for Autism and Early Childhood Mental Health at Montclair State University.